Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-We do not accept cats or any other animals, please contact Northern Lights Regional Humane Society.
+We do not accept cats please contact Northern Lights Regional Humane Society for assistance with cats.

 Call 780-926-2201 to report a lost or found dog.
 If Peace Officers are not on duty, be advised that Public Works will only pick up a dog if it is in your custody.
 Public Works will not respond to dogs on the loose.

-You are required to renew your dog license at the beginning of each year.
+You are required to renew your dog licence at the beginning of each year.

 You can have up to four dogs, the fourth dog will be an additional $100 to register.

-You can register your dog at the town hall.
+You can purchase a dog licence at the town hall.
 Spayed and neutered dogs cost $10 and if your dog is not spayed or neutered it will cost $30 per dog.
 For more information please call (780)926-2201.

 Yes, if the deck is 2 feet or more off the ground.